Call for Abstracts

 How To Give a Great Tech Talk

 If your talk is accepted, we want to help you give the best presentation possible.
-To do this, we enlisted the assistance of seasoned conference speaker Josh Berkus, who has prepared this in-depth tutorial on “How to Give a Great Tech Talk”:
+To do this, we have listed two videos on how to give a great tech talk:

 To submit a proposal: